 South Africa Safari Guide

-We’ve got a huge soft spot for South Africa.
-We lived there for several months and we’ve been back countless times since.
-We’ve done every kind of safari imaginable in all of the main wildlife viewing areas of the country, and personally visited most of the lodges that we offer.
-Needless to say, we really know our safari stuff.
+We’ve got a huge soft spot for a South African safari.
+We’ve done every kind of safari imaginable here in all of the main wildlife viewing areas of the country, and personally visited most of the lodges that we offer.
+Needless to say, we really know our safari stuff!

 Game Reserves & National Parks